Wat Xieng Thong: Restoration and Conservation

 In 1880, the Tripiṭaka library was added and the drum tower in 1961.
 This temple, along with Wat Suwannaphumaham, was spared any damage during the sacking of the city in 1887.
 This was because the Black Flag Haw leader, Đèo Văn Trị, had studied here as a monk in his early life and used it as his headquarters during the sacking of Luang Phrabang.

-A small entrance fee of 20,000 kip is payable.
+In January 2024, the entrance fee to the temple was 20,000 kip.